You can comment on our plans for homes, shops and a new green open space at former Swanley Working Men’s Club and Bevan Place car park.

-Protecting the environment is at the heart of the proposals with energy efficient homes, electric vehicle charging points and cycle parking.
-The proposals includes new trees and other green planting.
+Protecting the environment and Net Zero carbon emissions is at the heart of the proposals.
+The building would be highly insulated with energy efficient heating, electric vehicle charging points and cycle parking.
+The plans also include new trees and other green planting.

 The site in Swanley High Street has had many historic uses.
 During the Victorian period, it was high-density housing.

 More recently, it was home to the Working Men’s Club and a small car park.
 After the Club closed, we purchased the site as part of our plans to improve the southern entrance to Swanley.

 - 93 much-needed new homes

 - A new green, public space

 In November 2021, we asked for residents’ views on its initial ideas for the site.
 We revised the proposals to take into account local people’s comments.